romeerez/orchid-orm/packages/docs/src/guide/columns-validation-methods.md

 You can convert the column schema into a validation schema with the use of an additional package.

-Column methods described in this section do **not** affect parsing or encoding when getting data from db or creating, they only have an effect after converting to validation schema and using it in a controller or elsewhere.
+Column methods described in this section have **no** effect on parsing, or encoding values, or tables schema in migrations, they only have an effect after converting to validation schema and using it in a controller or elsewhere.

 For now, only conversion to [Zod](https://github.com/colinhacks/zod) is supported.